ceilfors/notes/notes/How_might_we_use_our_limited_working_memory_capacity_more_effectively.md

-# How might we improve our working memory capacity?
+# How might we use our limited working memory capacity more effectively?

 We have [[Working memory limits]], therefore knowing how to utilise it well may improve knowledge worker's mental performance.

 1. Reduce irrelevant thoughts